mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ----

 #### Let's skip the boring bits
 I contacted a _lot_ of people about this.
-If my calculations are correct[^calculations], I called at least 30 phone numbers.
+If my calculations are correct[^calculations], I called at least 30 phone numbers, to say nothing of The Emails.
+If you laid all the people I contacted end to end along a football field, the game would be cancelled.
 Eventually I started keeping track of who I talked to in a note I now refer to as "the hashtag struggle".

 I'm gonna skip a considerable volume of tedious and ultimately unsatisfying telephony, because it's been a long day of scrolling already, and you need to save your strength.